 Dr Zeeshan Aziz

 Course Director: MSc Construction Management

-Many graduates use this course to gain the skills and knowledge required to advance their careers and undertake senior management role.
-Past graduates have followed careers in the construction industry in project management, construction management, architectural and engineering design management.
+Many graduates use this course to gain the skills and knowledge required to advance their careers and undertake a senior management role.
+Previous graduates have followed careers in the construction industry in project management, construction management, architectural and engineering design management.
 However, a significant number have also branched out into parallel careers in the civil engineering, financial, legal and business sectors.
 Our graduates work across the globe for many of the world's leading built environment organisations.
 Many graduates have gone on to achieve notable success, with numerous winners of the Whiting Award and also several awards in the CIOB Building Manager of the Year competition.